Somerset-LDP/Discovery/technical-tests/pseudonymisation/key_evaluation.md

 The Reality of "Asymmetric" Approach:
 - RSA public key → HKDF derivation → 32-byte AES symmetric key
-- Same derived AES key used for both encrypt AND decrypt operations
+- Same derived AES key used for both encrypt and decrypt operations
 - No actual separation of encrypt/decrypt permissions
 - Cannot use RSA keys directly with AES - must always derive symmetric key first